Meth Overdose: A Complete Guide to the Signs, Symptoms, and Treatment

 Overdosing on meth or amphetamine can have a serious impact on an individual.
 From 2015 to 2019, researchers found that overdose deaths involving drugs (mostly meth) increased from approximately 5,500 to 15,500.
 Risky drug ingestion methods increased in tandem, and researchers have made a correlation between the two statistics [1].

-If you or someone you know is struggling with meth or amphetamine addiction, help is available!
+If you or someone you know is struggling with meth or amphetamine addiction, help and drug detox treatments are available!

 Treatment options range from cognitive-behavioral therapy (CBT) for addiction, to Matrix Model treatment, to MIEDAR intervention, and more – based on the individual’s circumstances and needs.
 Meth rehab is a must for those struggling with addiction.